[HOME] [Town Trail] [Marine Drive] [Great Orme] [Tramway [Extravaganza [Conwy] [Excursions] [Hotels] [Site Map] [Links]

 and in addition, it should be noted, a fine level wooden deck for easy walking.

-The Llandudno landing stage, which was rebuilt in concrete in 1969, is still used
+The pier head landing stage, which was rebuilt in concrete in 1969, is still used

 by the Isle of Man Steam Packet Company for occasional excursions to Douglas